-Sure, the coast of southern France is lovely, it radiates that special charm you expect when coming to the country, and it is interesting to swim at the same place you know Brigitte Bardot did just that.
+Sure, the coast of southern France is lovely.
+It radiates that special charm you expect when coming to the country, and it is interesting to swim in the same place you know Brigitte Bardot did just that.

 Also, it’s quite expensive if you want to dine in popular restaurants or sleep in famous hotels.
 But, those are not the only options.

 We took the train from Paris to Toulon, a port at the very beginning of the Côte d’Azur.
-Even though the place is a port, not that beautiful as neighboring towns, and it was mostly inhabited by migrants back then (not a lot of women outside in the evenings), it was still a wise decision to stay here.
-Toulon was still one comfortable town with everything we needed and prices that were far less than in another small town, only half an hour away – Saint-Tropez.
+Even though the place is a port, not as beautiful as neighboring towns, and it was mostly inhabited by migrants back then (not a lot of women outside in the evenings), it was still a wise decision to stay here.
+Toulon was a comfortable town with everything we needed and prices that were far less than in other small towns.
+It was only half an hour away from Saint-Tropez.

 Peek into Saint-Tropez

 “The Côte d’Azur stretches from Saint-Tropez to the town of Menton, almost on the border with Italy.
-If you take the train, you can go from one side to other in just about two hours, and a bit more than 10 euros…
+If you take the train, you can go from one side to the other in just about two hours, and a bit more than 10 Euros.

-In order not to go out of the train every now and then to see one more beautiful small village along the coast and pay four or five euros each time, there is the special rail pass ‘Isabelle’ that costs 10 euros and allows you to hop on and off the train throughout the whole day.
-That way nothing is actually that far – the Casino in Monte Carlo, the famous English Promenade in Nice or the view of the yachts in Saint-Tropez bay”, this is what I wrote back in 2003.
+In order not to go on and off the train all the time to see another beautiful small village along the coast and pay 4 or 5 Euros each time, there is the special rail pass ‘Isabelle’ that costs 10 Euros and allows you to hop on and off the train throughout the day.
+That way everything is easy to reach – the Casino in Monte Carlo, the famous English Promenade in Nice, or the view of the yachts in Saint-Tropez bay,” this is what I wrote back in 2003.

-So, the first town on the coast, Saint-Tropez, so charming.
-With the population of less than 10,000 citizens, this small town with narrow streets, bohemian cafes, authentic architecture, gets overwhelmed during the summer when it welcomes about 100,000 visitors.
+One of the things to do in French Riviera is to visit Saint-Tropez.
+It’s the first town on the coast for me and so charming.
+With a population of fewer than 10,000 citizens, this small town with narrow streets, bohemian cafes, and authentic architecture gets overwhelmed during summer when it welcomes about 100,000 tourists.

 If you take another half an hour by train, you will get to Saint Raphael.
-This is one lovely town with a sandy beach and typical cafes along the shore walkway, and a pretty 12th century church.
-(Having a drink here was somewhat cheap compering to other parts of the coast.)
+This is a lovely town with a sandy beach and typical cafes along the waterfront, and a pretty 12th-century church.
+(Having a drink here was somewhat cheap compared to other parts of the coast.)

-Another half an hour and there was the Cannes station.
-What the Promenade des Anglais is for the town of Nice, that is what La Croissete is for Cannes.
+Another 30 mins and I reached the station in Cannes.
+What the Promenade des Anglais is for the town of Nice, that is what La Croissette is for Cannes.

-One long walkway along the Mediterranean Sea with the beach on one side and the boulevard on the other.
-To tell you the truth, I did rush a bit through these two towns, being all impatient to see all those other smaller and lesser known places on the coast.
-But I did take a walk along both promenades, took a swim, strolled around lovely streets and went to the station again.
+It’s a long walkway along the Mediterranean with the beach on one side and the boulevard on the other.
+To tell you the truth, I did rush a bit through these two towns, being all impatient to see all those other smaller and lesser-known places on the coast.
+But I did take a walk along both promenades (which is one of the things to do in French Riviera), took a swim, strolled around lovely streets, and went back to the station.

-And so, the two towns remained as actually quite similar to one another in my mind.
-One hotel dominated the center of Cannes, the other the center of Nice, and it almost seemed like they were occupying the same spots, even their domes were similar…
+And so, the two towns remained as somewhat similar in my mind.
+One hotel dominated the center of Cannes, the other the center of Nice, and it almost seemed like they were occupying the same spots.

-And how about Monaco and Monte Carlo!
-Everything you have heard about the place – it’s true!
-You can immediately notice that this is one wealthy city-state, refined in style and taste, with lovely bay, view of the yachts, imposing royal palace overlooking the city, pleasant and cozy.
+And how about Monaco and Monte Carlo?
+Everything you heard about the place – it’s true.
+You can immediately notice that this is a wealthy city-state, refined in style and taste, with a lovely bay, a view of the yachts, and an imposing royal palace overlooking the city, all pleasant and cozy.

-Prince of Monaco Charles III founded the famous Casino in Monte Carlo in the mid 19th century when the city had financial difficulties.
-He didn’t want to impose more taxes on people, so he came up with an idea of the Casino.
-This brought a lot of visitors to the city and the population grew from merely 3,000 to more than 15,000, and continued to grow further.
+Prince of Monaco Charles III founded the famous Casino in Monte Carlo in the mid-19th century when the city had financial difficulties.
+He didn’t want to impose more taxes on people, so he came up with the idea of the Casino.
+This brought a lot of visitors to the city and the population grew from merely 3,000 to more than 15,000 and continued to grow further.
 The Italian translation to prince’s name is Carlo, hence – Monte Carlo.

-Tax free zone attracted a lot of companies, so the business grew, a lot of golf clubs, prestigious sport associations were opened, the popular Grand prix emerged, numerous museums.
+Tax-free zone attracted a lot of companies, so the business grew, a lot of golf clubs and prestigious sports associations were opened, the famous Grand Prix emerged, and numerous museums.
 The monarchy turned to tourism and it got even more popular when Hollywood actress Grace Kelly married prince Rainier III.